 Management apply valuation techniques to determine the fair value of financial instruments where active market quotes are not available.
 This requires management to develop estimates and assumptions based on market inputs, using observable data that market participants would use in pricing the instrument.
 Where such data is not observable, management uses its best estimate.
-Estimated fair values of financial instruments may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see note 13.6).period adjustment.
-Any other change would be recognised in the statement of comprehensive income in the subsequent period.
-Details of acquired assets and liabilities assumed are given in note 4.
+Estimated fair values of financial instruments may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see Note 13.6).